eclipxe13/enum/README.md

 // create from static method
 $purged = Stages::purged();

-// create from static method is not case sensitive as methods are not
+// create from static method is not case-sensitive as methods are not
 $purged = Stages::{'PURGED'}();

 // throws a BadMethodCallException because foobar is not part of the enum